iOS 16 Problems: 5 Things You Need to Know

-The iOS 16.0.2 update wipes out some glaring issues, but there are still a number of iOS 16 problems plaguing iPhone users in the early going.
+Apple’s iOS 16.5 update fixes some issues, but there are still a number of problems plaguing iOS 16 and the iPhone as we push away from the company’s latest software release.

 On the flip side, some iPhone users have already run into a variety of bugs and performance issues.
-Some of these issues have carried over from iOS 15, others are brand new.
+Some of these issues have carried over from older iOS software, others are brand new.

 In this guide to iOS 16 problems we’ll take you through the current state of these issues.
 We’ll show you where to find potential fixes for the most common iOS 16 problems and provide you with some resources that will help if you run into trouble.